 The key to managing a narcissist is to anticipate chronic bad behavior.
 You won’t be able to change your ex, but you can learn what to expect so you can mitigate the damage.

 Are you dealing with a narcissist in your divorce?
 Our attorneys have the experience and skills required to minimize conflict.
-Please contact us to schedule your free attorney consultation.
+Please contact us to schedule your initial attorney consultation.